gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 ### Shared memory to Register memory data transfer

 When doing global->shared data transfer, we think in terms of threadblock tiles and individual CUDA threads.
-For shared->register data transfer, since this is to service the later MMA instruction, we think in terms of warp/MMA tiles and warps.
+For shared->register data transfer, since this is to service later MMA instructions, we think in terms of warp tiles/MMA tiles and warps.
 Following Flash Attention 2 (section 3.3), we let each warp in a threadblock handle a portion of `tile_Q`, splitting along the Q sequence length dimension.
 This means that different warps will index into different chunks of `tile_Q`, but they all index to the same `tile_K` and `tile_V` chunks in the KV-sequence-length loop.

 {{< figure src="fa_warp_partition.svg" alt="Flash Attention warp partition" caption="Warp partition in Flash Attention 2." align="center">}}